-Identify and assess performance measurement against relevant service standards.
-The TSC Staff provides care and attention to the quality of service provided to teachers for all plan under administration.
+Strategic Objective Strategic Action Identify and assess performance measurement against relevant service standards.
+The TSC Staff provides care and attention to the quality of service provided to teachers for all plans under administration.
 The TSC staff collaborates with the insurance carrier(s) to implement the most efficient processes to administer the benefit plans.
 Administration meets annually with the insurance carrier(s) to review service standards and claim turnaround times for the benefit plans.
 Ensure continuity and consistency of service received.
 The TSC has procedures and processes in place for cross-training to maintain high quality service and ensure adequate segregation of duties to mitigate risk to superannuation and benefit plan monies.
 The TSC routinely assesses its staff requirement and adjusts accordingly.
 The TSC staff is available to members to provide information and options for retirement planning and as well as be of assistance to members for questions surrounding spousal benefits plus the group life insurance and dental plans.
-The Commission maintains a Business Continuity Plan that is integrated with its information system.
+The Commission maintains a Business Continuity Plan that is integrated with its information systems.
 Policies and procedures are in place to ensure continuity of service for superannuates and teachers when Commission employees are required to work from a remote location.
-The Commission received a report that identifies when certain administrative duties will no longer be required and timelines for the teacher pension and benefit plans administered by the TSC are projected to wind up.
+The Commission continues to assess the administrative needs for the TSC to ensure resources are in place to serve plan members and obligations are met for the management of the teacher pension and benefit plans now and into the future while some administrative duties are projected to wind up.